-Unlike the U.S. Congressional Serial Set, 1817-1980, the publications in the American State Papers, 1789-1838 are not divided into reports and documents and do not include House and Senate journals.
-Approximately two-thirds of the publications cover the first 14 Congresses (1789-1817), whereas the remaining third chronologically overlap with the Serial Set from 1817-1838.
-The American State Papers is an essential complement to the U.S. Congressional Serial Set, 1817-1980.
+This database is the electronic counterpart of the print publication American State Papers, 1789-1838.
+Unlike the U.S. Congressional Serial Set, 1817-1980, the publications in American State Papers are not divided into reports and documents, and they do not include House and Senate journals.
+Approximately two-thirds of the publications in American State Papers cover the first 14 Congresses (1789-1817), whereas the remaining third chronologically overlap with the Serial Set from 1817-1838.

 Type of coverage